tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 #### List of SNPs

+Finally, PRSet also allow SNP sets, where the user have flexibility to decide what SNPs are included.
+The list of SNPs can have two different formats:

+- SNP list format, a file containing a single column of SNP ID.
+Name of the set will be the file name or can be provided using ``--snp-set File:Name``
+- MSigDB format: Each row represent a single SNP set with the first column containing the name of the SNP set.

 <a href="#top">[Back to Top](#table-of-contents)</a>

+<a href="#top">[Back to Top](#table-of-contents)</a>

-## Understand diﬀerence between self-contained and competitive gene-set analyses
+## Considerations when analysing and interpreting gene-set PRSs

-When calculating gene-set based PRSs, we should consider an important aspect when calculating association in only one region of the genome
+### Clumping in gene set PRS analyses

+### P-value thresholding in gene set PRS analyses

 ### Self-Contained vs Competitive Testing
+When calculating gene-set based PRSs, we should consider an important aspect when calculating association in only one region of the genome.
 The null-hypothesis of self-contained and competitive test statistics is diﬀerent:
   – **Self-Contained** - None of the genes within the gene-set are associated with the phenotype – **Competitive** - Genes within the gene-set are no more associated with the phenotype than genes outside the gene-set Therefore, a bigger gene-set will have a higher likelihood of having a significant P -value from self-contained test, which is not desirable.

-## Other consideration when analysisng and interpreting gene-set PRSs

 <a href="#top">[Back to Top](#table-of-contents)</a>